India's Best Dancer (Hindi TV series)

 India's Best Dancer is an Indian Hindi-language television reality dance show of the India's Best Dancer franchise which airs on Sony Entertainment Television and also available through SonyLIV OTT platforms in India.
 The show was first developed by Frames Production in the India.
-Over 2 years, the show has rolled out two seasons.

 The shooting of Season 1 was halted due to the COVID-19 pandemic in India and shooting started on 13 July 2020 and broadcasts have started from 18 July 2020.
 Tiger Pop was the winner of Season 1.
 Online auditions for season 2 began on 5 May 2021 on SonyLIV.
 The season 2 aired on 16 October 2021.